ManishGovind/UniLACT/README.md

 ## 🙏 Acknowledgements

 This project builds on top of [Moto](https://github.com/TencentARC/Moto), [CALVIN](https://github.com/mees/calvin).
-We thank the authors and maintainers for releasing their code and datasets to the community.
+We thank the authors for their open-sourced work.